 - Line your 8 X 8-inch baking pan with with parchment.
 This way you can easily remove the entire tray of bars, peel down the slides, slice and neatly serve them.
 Also, it makes for little clean up.

 For another option, use graham cracker crumbs and butter.
 For those you’ll need 1 1/3 cups.
-Also, if you use wafer cones, make sure the amount you use is equal to 1 1/3 cups.
+Or, if you use sugar cones, make sure the amount you use is equal to 1 1/3 cups.

 - Making the crust and putting it into the freezer to set is the first thing I do.
 That way it can really have a chance to harden during the hour the cream mixture is in the fridge chilling as well.